Peterstangolis/Learning-Repo/README.md

 This repo will be used as a learning tool

-Learning to add some changes to my repo
+Learning to add some changes to my repo.